 We examined concrete measures based on this vision (materiality) and decided on the following materiality.

-In light of the coming social issues, we place importance on materiality which is the starting point of the Benesse Group’s mid- to long-term business, and which contributes to the realization of the “live well” society which our employees aim for.
+In light of the coming social issues, we place importance on materiality which is the starting point of the Benesse Group’s mid- to long-term business, and which contributes to the realization of the “live well” society for which our employees aim.

 During the discussion process, we sorted things out objectively, such as through dialog with our various stakeholders including external experts on various issues, different practitioners from the NPO sector etc., and trade partners who we carry out projects with.

-- Making nursing care a great job We will develop growth opportunities and pleasant working environments for the people who are involved in nursing care occupations, increase society’s understanding of nursing care, and raise the quality of nursing care.
+- Making nursing care a great job We will develop growth opportunities and pleasant working environments for the people who are involved in nursing care, increase society’s understanding of nursing care, and raise the quality of nursing care.
+See examples of activities【Japanese】

-- Toward nursing care of the future We will make use of technology such as robots and continue with our challenge toward future nursing care that provides deep support for every individual.
+- Toward nursing care of the future We will continue to take on the challenge of future nursing care that uses technology to improve QOL and provide deep support for each individual.
+See examples of activities【Japanese】

-- Global education with the locals By joining hands with our local partners, we will deliver rich learning to the world, while reflecting local characteristics.
+- Global education with the locals By joining hands with our local partners, we will deliver high quality education to the world, while reflecting local characteristics.
+See examples of activities【Japanese】

-- Reinvigorating communities through art Through art and cultural activities, we will bring new energy to individual communities and create communities in which the locals can feel happy.
+- Reinvigorating communities through art Through art and cultural activities, we will bring new energy to individual communities and create communities in which the locals can feel more satisfied.
+See examples of activities【Japanese】

 Process of formulating materiality